-Canola producers can lose a lot of crop if the combine isn’t adjusted properly.
-Here are tips to measure combine loss and make adjustment to limit those losses, putting more canola in the bin and reducing the volunteer canola seedbank.
+Canola producers can lose a lot of crop when combine setting are wrong for the conditions.
+Here are tips to measure combine loss and adjust the combine to limit those losses.
 This short video has similar instructions.
 For more on harvest loss management, please check the Canola Encyclopedia.

 Step 1.
 Measure losses

-Option 2.
-A pan mounted on a stick allows for deliberate placement to check the specific source of loss (right or left side, off the chaffer or off the rotor).
-It can also help to keep the user out of the dust.
+- Option 2.
+A pan mounted on a stick.
+Operaters can target a specific source of loss (right or left side, off the chaffer or off the rotor).

-Option 3.
-A “throw pan” can simply be thrown in front of the rear wheels of the combine to land in the discharge area.
+- Option 3.
+A “throw pan.”
+Operators throw the pan in front of the rear wheels to land in the discharge area.
 This method is the hardest to control, with the potential for running the pan over, not having it land in the appropriate spot, or tipping over in the stubble.
 Beyond that, there are serious safety issues with such a method.

-With all three methods, the size and style of the pan depends on how the operator prefers to check.
-A pan that is equal to the width of the discharge area can remove sampling error and allow for one measurement to indicate total losses, but it will not tell you where exactly losses are coming from.
-A smaller pan requires multiple measurements to be taken across the width of discharge, but better indicates the source of loss.
-Any size pan can be used – the square footage just needs to be known to perform the calculations
+A pan that is equal to the width of the discharge area can remove sampling error and allow for one measurement to indicate total losses, but it will not tell you where losses are coming from.
+A smaller pan requires multiple measurements across the width of discharge, but better indicates whether loss is from the left or ride side of the sieves.
+Any size pan can be used – you just need to know its square footage to perform the loss calculations.

 1. Disengage the spreading mechanism and move it out of the way.
-That way, all straw and chaff drops straight down over the pan.
-This is important for calculations, as losses will typically not be uniform across the width of spread.
+That way, all straw and chaff drop on the pan.
+This is important for accurate calculations.

 2. Drop the pan, throw the pan or hold the pan.
 When using the stick pan, move it into position upside down so it doesn’t gather any losses ahead of time.
 To position the pan, walk behind and to the side of the rear wheels and extend the pan to the front of the chaff and straw discharge area.
 Once the pan is in position, quickly flip it over and stand still until the combine has passed over the pan.